kamranmuazzam/uloom/documents/surgery/general principles/sections/surgical_infection.typ

   - Warm compresses.
   - If abscess formation suspected → imaging (USG) and surgical drainage.
 == Gangrene
-definiton : Gangrene is death of tissue in part of the body, usually associated with loss of blood supply, and visible grossly (macroscopically).
+*Definiton*#written : Gangrene is the death of tissue in mass (macroscopic level) associated with loss of blood supply and putrefaction.
-It often involves putrefaction of tissue (decomposition due to bacterial action).

 === Pathophysiology
 - Ischemia / loss of blood supply → lack of oxygen & nutrients.